mathieuruellan/docker-piwigo/README.md

 This is an image for piwigo, linked with a mysql database.
 Data must be stored on a volume.

+## Features
+- Easy deployment of Piwigo with a docker-compose.

+## Changes
+- Upgrade to debian:stretch
+- Upgrade to Piwigo 2.9.2

+## Deployment

 Edit this `docker-compose.yml` and launch with the command `$ docker-compose up -d `

 ```